 DIY Advent Calendar Ideas for Kids

-Below I will share with you some ideas for advent calendars. which can be done for children. after all, no one says that there should be only one Advent calendar)
+Below I will share with you the ideas of advent calendars. which can be made for children. because no one says that there should be only one advent calendar)

-So, for everyone who is going to make family and friends happy this year and stretch it for the whole December, I will show my findings for the Advent calendar.
-I will repeat for those who missed the "first episode", what are we talking about here? small gifts or assignments for the whole family for each day of December.
-These things need to be arranged in a beautiful calendar and then opened and unpacked every day in anticipation of Christmas or New Year.
+So, for everyone who has gathered this year to make family and friends pleasant and stretch it for the whole of December, I will show my findings for the Advent calendar.
+I repeat for those who missed the "first series" that we are talking about small gifts or tasks for the whole family for every day of December.
+These things need to be arranged in a beautiful calendar and then opened and unpacked every day in anticipation of Christmas or the New Year.

-Well that is in my opinion, it is not necessary to be religious in order to simply adopt the kind, beautiful tradition of giving gifts.
-Therefore, you can make such a calendar for the entire December - 31 days, or only 24 days before Catholic Christmas(if this holiday has acquired for you over time and greater value than New Years).
+Well, i.e. in my opinion, it is not necessary to be religious in order to simply adopt a good, beautiful tradition of giving gifts.
+Therefore, you can make such a calendar for the whole of December - 31 days, or only 24 days before catholic christmas(if this holiday has acquired for you over time more value than New Year's.
 You can read about what Advent is and what things I made for it last time here:.
 (The link just leads to the "first series").

 Ideas for filling

 For the December calendar with gifts, 2 things are important: appearance and filling.
-As will be seen from the examples below, the appearance very often depends on the filling.
-Therefore, first decide what your calendar will be filled with.
-Want some ideas?
+As will be seen from the examples below, the appearance very often depends on the content.
+Therefore, decide first what your calendar will be filled with.
+Do you want some ideas?
 Please.

-These can be small, penny trinkets (but here it is important to know whether the person being gifted likes this or considers it rubbish);
+These can be small, penny trinkets (but here it is important to know whether the gifted person loves this or considers it rubbish);

-- write tasks for all family members every day that will enrich family life: for example, you can arrange joint drawing, walking around the city, going to the theater, extreme shopping or going to the pool - there is something different every day!
+- write tasks for all family members every day that will enrich family life: for example, you can arrange joint drawing, a walk around the city, a trip to the theater, an extensive shopping or a trip to the pool - every day is something different!

-- it can be large, full-fledged gifts - toys, books, musical tales for children, everything for creativity, and for adults some perfume shoes, jewelry, office supplies, etc.;
+- these can be large, full-fledged gifts - for children, toys, books, musical fairy tales, everything for creativity, and for adults, some perfume shoes, jewelry, stationery, etc .;

 - pastries, chocolate and other culinary, daily surprises will also decorate your December (you can bake different types of cookies all month, and then beautifully pack many, many different bags of assorted cookies).
-Look, I already once made sweet pastries for Advent.
+Look, I've already made some sweet pastries for Advent.

 - it can be one big gift, disassembled into 24 or more parts so that you can collect it every day and enjoy every new "spare part";

-- these can be parts of a message that will gather into one big one, or hints on where to look for gifts in the house;
+- these can be parts of some message that will be gathered into one big one, or hints of where to look for gifts in the house;

-- it can be parts of a large Lego-constructor, which needs to be assembled and at the end of December a whole city will be built from separate parts;
+- these can also be parts of a large Lego constructor that needs to be assembled and at the end of December a whole city will line up from separate parts;

-- hide exclusively thematic things in gifts: for example, everything for a hobby of a loved one, everything for vacation, everything for development or an old cherished dream.
-If these are big gifts, hide them in the house, and place a treasure map in the calendar :-)
+- hide exclusively thematic things in gifts: for example, everything for a hobby of a loved one, everything for a vacation, everything for development or an old cherished dream.
+If these are big gifts, hide them in the house, and place a treasure map on the calendar :-)

-- it can be a quest, thanks to which some objects or hints will be collected all month, by which you will need to guess what the speech is about.
+- it can be a quest, thanks to which some items or clues will be collected for the whole month, according to which you will need to guess what it is about.

-In the comments to last year's post about Advent Calendars natalyon shared her list of assignments for adults.
-She had two types of them - some purely household ones (buy and put a Christmas tree, go to the festive table, hang bulbs around the house), and some are entertaining:
+In the comments to last year's posting about advent calendars natalion shared her list of tasks for adults.
+She had two types of them - some purely household (buy and put up a Christmas tree, go for groceries to festive table, hang light bulbs around the house), and some are entertaining:

 - make a selection of old Christmas movies for the holidays